quickfur/strwidth/README.md

 To run compileWidth:

-	dmd -unittest -O compileWidth.d
+	dmd -unittest -O compileWidth.d   # or just `scons` if you have it ./compileWidth <path_to_widths_file>
-	./compileWidth <path_to_widths_file>

 There's a bunch of output options that you can comment/uncomment at the end of the code in main().
-There's no nice CLI interface for this because it's meant as a crude tool to extract the needed data, massage it appropriately, and output it in a form that can be copied into the width() code.
+There's no nice CLI interface for this because it's meant as a crude tool to extract the needed data, massage it appropriately, and output it in a form that can be copied into the widthX() code.

-The eventual goal is to move the ugly Trie construction code in width() into compileWidth.d, and have it compile the Trie into a static list of pages that can be statically copied into std/internal/unicode_tables.d in Phobos.
-Having this process automated is important, so that when the Unicode Consortium publishes new revisions of EastAsianWidth.txt, we can update the implementation of width() just by running compileWidth on the new file instead of needing to manually tweak a bunch of numerical tables.
+The eventual goal is to move the ugly Trie construction code in widthX() into compileWidth.d, and have it compile the Trie into a static list of pages that can be statically copied into std/internal/unicode_tables.d in Phobos.
+Having this process automated is important, so that when the Unicode Consortium publishes new revisions of EastAsianWidth.txt, we can update the implementation of widthX() just by running compileWidth on the new file instead of needing to manually tweak a bunch of numerical tables.